Graduate Program - Master of Computer Science

 All masters students must complete their degree requirements within six (6) calendar years of starting their program.

 Many times each semester, researchers from inside and outside the University make hour-long public presentations on their work.
-Each MCS student must attend four such presentations during the course of their degree, and complete and submit to the Graduate Secretary a Colloquium Attendance Form for each.
+Each MCS student must attend four such presentations during the course of their degree, for which they check in using their NC State ID and submit an online Colloquium Attendance Form for each.
 A schedule of seminars and colloquia in Computer Science may be found here.

 Many of our Masters students take internships, either full-time (usually, during the summer) or part-time (during the academic year).
 International students who are required to be registered full-time during the academic year, must meet the following requirements to be eligible for an internship: